-South Korea floods: Tunnel horror strikes fear of monsoon
+South Korea floods: Tunnel horror brings home climate fears

 As they search on, another car is winched out, its back window smashed out by the force of the water.

 This scene, akin to one from a horror film, is a wake up call for South Korea.
-Climate change is starting to take its toll on this country, that until now has been spared some of the extreme weather events experienced by other, hotter countries.
+Climate change is starting to take its toll on this country, that until recently has been spared some of the extreme weather events experienced by other, hotter countries.

 But only halfway through its monsoon season, and it has already received more than the total amount of rainfall typical for the period.